Jet Ski Safety

 Riding a jet ski is probably one of the most exciting things you can do on the water.
 But the truth of the matter is, many people don’t think before they hop on.
 Courtesy of safetyresource.org, here are some tips to help you safely enjoy one of summer’s most fun water activities:

 - You need a life jacket.

 - Use the vehicle’s safety precautions.
-For some jet skis, that means a lanyard that is placed around the wrist, attaching you to the handlebars of the watercraft.
+For some jet skis, that means a lanyard placed around the wrist, attaching you to the handlebars of the watercraft.
 Often referred to as a kill cord, the string operates a kill switch when the operator goes overboard, deactivating your ride.
-Without a kill cord, your jet ski could continue to operate with out you in control, and hurt someone else in the process.
+Without a kill cord, your jet ski could continue to operate without you in control and hurt someone else in the process.

 - Don’t drink and jet.
 This should be obvious, but it’s not always the case.
 The possibility of injury just isn’t worth the risk.
 Of course, the same rules apply while being a passenger, too.
 Intoxication for anyone involved is just a distraction.

 - Don’t get cocky.
 So you’ve noticed a passing motorboat and the waves that it has left behind.
 Using these waves as a ramp or launching point could send you and your jet ski flying in a bad direction, or even worse, upside down.

 - Different models make a difference.
 Get familiar with the specific jet ski you’re riding, and take it for a test spin with someone who knows what’s up.
 Never just assume that you’ll “get the swing of it.”
 Because the scary truth of it all is that one assumption could cost you your life.